phamhungptithcm/beaus-system/README.md

-# Microservices System Design for BigTech Interview
+# Microservices System Design for Beaus System

 This repository contains the design and documentation for a microservices-based system that I am building as part of my BigTech interview preparation.
 The system will be composed of various microservices, each responsible for a specific domain, and the repository will track the progress of tasks required for the system’s design and implementation.